 Sign up on Piazza.

-I do not expect to use onQ for this course.
+I will make limited use of onQ for this course.

 |Reading week||Reading week (no lectures)|

 |Week 7 (Feb.
 25, 26: lec14.pdf; Feb.
 28: lec15.pdf)||Type preservation and progress.
 Subtyping.|

 |Week 8 (Mar.
 3: lec15.pdf—extended to reflect lecture contents; Mar.
 4: no lecture; Mar.
 6: no lecture, but read lec16.pdf, to be extended)||Subtyping.
 Imperative languages, effects and state.|

 |Week 9 (Mar.
 10, 11: lec16.pdf; Mar.
 13: lec17.pdf)||Imperative languages, effects and state.
 Polymorphism.|

 We will (mostly) follow my lecture notes, which will be posted either before or shortly after the corresponding lecture(s).
 I strongly recommend that you read the lecture notes closely!
 You can probably miss some lectures without major problems, as long as you understand the lecture notes.

 Most students do not find the material in 865 to be easy.
 If you fall behind and don't have enough time to catch up on reading and attend lecture, you may want to prioritize reading the lecture notes.